I Want to Apply.

 Change of Entry Term

-**The non-refundable $60 application fee is valid for one academic year (fall through summer).
-If you plan to begin attending WOU during a term within the same academic year other than the one for which you applied, you must request a change of entry term in writing.
-If approved, you will not need to pay an additional fee.
-However, if you wish to enroll during a subsequent academic year, you must resubmit the application and pay a new application fee.
+**If you plan to begin attending WOU during a term within the same academic year other than the one for which you applied, you must request a change of entry term in writing.
+Please send an email to Admissions at firstname.lastname@example.org to request a change in entry term.